Buyongji Pond /Lotus Lake [부용지]

 (15 min. walk)

-— submitted by Sicarius the Queen of Melonia, with location details by Marion KDL
+— submitted by Sicarius the Queen of Melonia, updated by Marion KDL